 Thirty to forty years ago Z-BRICK was considered a wonder product.
-It was a design element that was a common DIY project.
 When I was a kid I remember seeing TV commercials for it.
-Simple and boring plain walls could be magically transformed into beautiful brick in just a few hours.
-Well I guess beauty is in the eye of the beholder, as I was never a fan of this fake brick.
+Simple and boring plain walls could be magically transformed into beautiful brick in just a few hours as a DIY project.
+Well, I guess beauty is in the eye of the beholder; I was never a fan of this fake brick.
 Now, as a remodeling contractor in the Denver area, I have been brought in to update many of these improvement projects.

 Once the wall has been stripped to bare studs, new drywall is installed and you're back into the modern age.

-If your Z-BRICK was installed over something a bit more substantial, like a cinder block wall, you are going to need a bit more than a utility knife and some brawn.
+If your Z-BRICK was installed over something a bit more substantial, like a cinder block wall, you're going to need a bit more than a utility knife and some brawn.
 Here I like to use my trusty air chisel.
 An air chisel is like a baby jackhammer that you can hold with one hand.
-A basic air compressor powers it and it makes cool baby jackhammer sounds and dust, lots of dust, and some debris.
-Keys to success here are masking or tarping off other areas of the room, as the pieces will fly.
+Powered by a basic air compressor, it makes cool baby jackhammer sounds and dust -- lots of dust -- and some debris.
+KEY TO SUCCESS: Mask or tarp off other areas of the room, as the pieces will fly.
 Safety glasses and gloves are also a must.
-Some of these bricks will come off intact; others will come off in many pieces.
+Some of these bricks will come off intact, others in many pieces.

-The tip of the chisel is set at a low angle along the edge of the brick and a simple squeeze of the trigger does all the work.
-Once the bulk of the material is removed you can “dress” some of the high spots of adhesive with the blade of the chisel as well.
-An air chisel is not a pricey item and will save you lots of time over the hammer and chisel method.
-I got mine for about $45 or so.
+Set the tip of the chisel at a low angle along the edge of the brick.
+A simple squeeze of the trigger does all the work.
+Once the bulk of the material is removed, you can “dress” some of the high spots of adhesive with the blade of the chisel as well.
+An air chisel is not a pricey item (I got mine for about $45) and will save you lots of time over the hammer and chisel method.
 An alternative would be an electric hammer chisel if you already own one of those.

 Next, install drywall